samerwin1/samerwin1.github.io/docs/index.md

 as part of<br>
 <font size= "8"> Project Name (TBD)</font><br>
 for<br>
-<font size= "5"> Team ### (TBD) </font><br>
+<font size= "5"> Team 103 </font><br>

 **Submission: month, DD, YYYY**
 </center>

 ## Introduction

 This datasheet shows the details of my contribution to (Project Name).
 The different pages of the datasheet show resources such as the design process, materials, and cost of my own personally developed subsystem.
-This subsystem is one part of the greater whole system designed by Team ###.
+This subsystem is one part of the greater whole system designed by Team 103.

 ### Project Summary